 - Discuss the application of principles of sustainability to construction

 - Browse our advising checksheet (pdf), which is also an excellent tool to help you personalize your course load each term and manage your overall advancement through our programs.

 - View summaries of every course at HACC by browsing our class schedules database.

 - Review our program guide (pdf) to view a list of required courses, recommended course sequencing and program competencies.

 Yes, your credits can transfer to a four-year college or university.
 We have designed our degree programs to be flexible enough to transfer to a wide variety of colleges and universities with no loss of credit.
 However, each individual college has their own unique program.
 We encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so you can take the proper classes at HACC.

 Once you complete our program, you can transfer to:

 Anytime!
 We offer spring, summer and fall classes, and you can submit your application online.
 When you apply, please include the unique code for the Building Construction Management program.
 Including program code 4510 on your application ensures you apply to the correct HACC program.

-To learn more about our program and your career opportunities, please contact an admissions counselor today!
+To learn more about our program and your career opportunities, please contact the engineering, trades & computer technologies department chair, Kelley Engle, or an admissions counselor today!
 With HACC on your side, you’ll have the support you need to achieve your career goals.